CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ##SLANG CLI
-There two ways to get started with the SLANG CLI.
-You can either download it pre-built from the **score** website or build it yourself.
+There several ways to get started with the SLANG CLI.

-###Prerequisites
-+ To run the SLANG CLI, Java JRE version 7 or higher is required.
-+ To build the SLANG CLI, Java JDK version 7 or higher and Maven version 3.0.3 or higher are required.

 ###Download and Run Pre-built CLI
+**Prerequisites :** To run the SLANG CLI, Java JRE version 7 or higher is required.

 1. Go to the **score** [website](/#/) and scroll to the **Getting Started** section.
 2. Click **Download an use slang CLI tool**.